Megidd/Feather/README.md

 The verification is done by Abaqus software.
 For a single layer, FEAther result is compared with Abaqus one.
 They are matching.
 The left side is the FEAther result for a single layer and the right side is the Abaqus one.

 ![Verification by Abaqus]( RhinoCommon/doc/Abaqus-verification.svg "Verification by Abaqus")

+## Optimize casting process

+A plugin command, i.e. `FeatherCastable`, helps you optimize the 3D model for the casting process.

 ## Optimize design process